kgroveshok/z80-homebrew/DEV-DIARY.md

 DONE change data stack.
 Each push will be three bytes.
 First byte is type.
 If num then num in next two byts, if string then pointer.
 That will save on mallocs.
 Other data types will make use of the pointer
 DONE Switched back to my malloc for now
-MAYBE TODO New malloc that only ever adds to memory with a simple forward pointer
+MAYBE TODO New malloc that only ever adds to memory with a simple forward pointer DONE.

-DONE.
 Fault in STR2NUM word.
 BUG 'ga' word has an issue with detecting the random number.
 Is it the logic checks?

-TODO Do I want to do tokenisation of the keywords next to see if that speeds things up???

-DONE words for GPIO access.
+DONE At boot detect if key is held for debug, add another key for hardware diags like checking keyboard etc DONE Add a dot comment to forward the next print position use .>
+DONE have a flag to enable forward cursor from each . or .- DONE word which allows edit of item on tos - word added but does not copy from stack DONE words for GPIO access.
 Stubs created
-DONE Sort out the EXEC word so that I can create a simple save and load of UWORDS PART DONE break out parser so it can be used by LIST, FORGET, WORDS, UWORDS and SAVE
+DONE Sort out the EXEC word so that I can create a simple save and load of UWORDS

-DONE Add a dot comment to forward the next print position use .>
-DONE have a flag to enable forward cursor from each . or .- DONE word which allows edit of item on tos - word added but does not copy from stack TODO fix editor bugs
+PART DONE break out parser so it can be used by LIST, FORGET, WORDS, UWORDS and SAVE ACTIVE Do I want to do tokenisation of the keywords next to see if that speeds things up???

+TODO cleanup not being done.
+Is that a problem?
+TODO free not working?
+TODO Add keyboard macro defs on function keys

+TODO ?DUP word to duplicate if the TOS value is non-zero TODO PICK word to pick a value at a given value on stack and move to TOS

+TODO fix editor bugs
 TODO fix editor issues